Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Mitigation of measurement errors for energy histograms

 Our goal is to obtain the expectation value $\bra{\psi}\mathcal{H}\ket{\psi}$ for a given Hamiltonian $\mathcal{H}$ from a quantum device.
 Without loss of generality, we assume that $\mathcal{H}$ is of the form

 where $O_k$ is a string of the Pauli matrices $\Id$ and $Z$ acting on $N$ qubits, and the unitary $U_k$ transforms this string to $U_k^*O_kU_k \in \{\Id,X,Y,Z\}^{\otimes N}$.
+Note that throughout the paper we denote the adjoint of operators with asterisks.
 Since in an experiment we can only measure the final state in the $Z$ basis, we cannot directly obtain $\bra{\psi}\mathcal{H}\ket{\psi}$.
-We rather have to determine the expectation values of individual Pauli strings $O_k$ by applying the post rotation $U_k$ to $\ket{\psi}$.
+We have to determine instead the expectation values of individual Pauli strings $O_k$ by applying the post rotation $U_k$ to $\ket{\psi}$.
 Subsequently, we can correlate $O_k$ against the distribution of bit strings obtained from the measurement.
 Thus, we focus throughout the paper on Pauli strings of the form $\{\Id,Z\}^{\otimes N}$.
 Moreover, in the following we assume that each summand $U_k^*O_kU_k$ in Eq.~\eqref{eq:PauliString} is measured separately.
 For efficient implementations, multiple summands can also be measured simultaneously, which will be considered later (see Sec.~\ref{sec:variance-by-method}).

-In order to obtain the distribution of bit strings, we have to execute the quantum circuit preparing $U_k\ket{\psi}$ a number of times and record the measurement outcome for each run.
-Throughout the paper, we refer to these number of repetitions as the number of shots $\nshots$.
+To obtain the distribution of bit strings, we have to execute the quantum circuit preparing $U_k\ket{\psi}$ a number of times and record the measurement outcome for each run.
+Throughout the paper, we refer to this number of repetitions as the number of shots $\nshots$.